 Castel del Monte is a perfect example of medieval architecture but also contains various elements from different cultures, which is why it was included as a UNESCO world heritage site.
 The castle has been quite used and abused in the recent centuries with the interior completely despoiled.

 Even with its colorful history, Castel del Monte is considered to be one of the best castles in Puglia.
 Perched on top of a hill at an altitude of 540 meters, the castle can be reached by driving on the SS170 motorway.
 The castle is just one of many the Emperor Frederick II built in Puglia and was begun in 1240 with the full support of the locals.

 History of the Castle

 Although he had been the founder of the castle, it is believed that Frederick II never spent a night here.
 It is believed that the castle had been built by Frederick originally as a hunting lodge.
-However, several sources suggest that in 1249 the castle had been used as a theatre where the wedding of Violante, Frederick's daughter had taken place.
+However, several sources suggest that in 1249 the castle was used as a theatre when the wedding of Violante, Frederick's daughter, took place.
 In 1256 the castle was used as a prison for rebels by Frederick II's son, King Manfredo of Sicily.

 Architecture of the Castle

 The structure of the castle is on an octagonal plan and there are eight towers, one in each corner.
 The towers may have been appointed as a place for conversations or for hunting residences, it is not very clear.
 The main walls of the castle are 25 meters high and the towers are 26 meters high.
 The famous novel The Name of the Rose by Umberto Eco mentions a fort known as Aedificium which is believed to be inspired by Castel del Monte.